lck/odoo-devops-tools/README.md

 #### 1.2.5.
 Restic filestore backup

-The generated Docker image also includes `restic`, installed from the base image APT repositories.
+The generated Docker image also includes `restic`.
 Restic is an additional option intended especially for large filestores where incremental snapshots and deduplication are useful.

 The Docker workflow generates three additional helpers: